landowskitomasz/fixed-asset-record-system/README.md

 # Starting synchronization

 To synchronize the server with Mobeelizer we created a separate console www application / synchronizer, becouse of  the conflict on JBoss.
-To run synchronization process web application must runing on jBoss server.
+To run synchronization process web application must be up and running on jBoss server.
 There is a run.bat file in Synchronizator_bin directory which  starts synchronization process.

 # Project documentation